 - New and improved toucan crossings.

-- Planting of a number of new trees and new landscaped areas.
+- Planting of 20 new trees and new landscaped areas.

 - New seating and lighting.

 - Restoration of existing artwork and monuments.

 - New public artwork to celebrate the history and people of Toxteth and Liverpool.

 By installing the 1km long cycle path within the central reservation - a first for Liverpool - the scheme’s aim is to improve cycle connectivity between south Liverpool and the city centre, with the plan to install a new Citybike station along the route.